 Walking Tour

-In order to see as much of Cordoba in a day as possible, I recommend trying to get to Cordoba early enough to join Oway Tours’ Free Walking Tour of Cordoba.
+In order to see as much of Cordoba in a day as possible, I recommend trying to get there early enough to join Oway Tours’ Free Walking Tour of Cordoba.

 While the tour doesn’t visit inside any of the monuments in Cordoba, it provides visitors with a fantastic introduction to the city, showing you where all the main sites are as well as providing in-depth historical context of the city and its key attractions as well as local recommendations!

-You will walk past the Mezquita-Catedral, the Jewish Quarter and old synagogue and the main highlights of Cordoba of the Old City such as the Alcazar and Roman Bridge.
+You will walk past the Mezquita-Catedral, the Jewish Quarter and old synagogue and the main highlights of Cordoba of the Old Town such as the Alcazar and Roman Bridge.

 If you can’t make it on the free walking tour or want a longer tour that includes entrance into some of the city’s sites, then this 4-hour guided walking tour is a good option.